Powerful SQL Server Data Quality Tools for Cleansing and Validation

 - Architecture designed for on-premises deployments of container technology to meet internal security and performance requirements

-Let’s dive in to see Unison in action.
+Let’s dive in to see Unison data quality suite in action.

-Getting Started with Unison Data Quality for Data Stewards
+Getting Started with Unison for Data Quality Management

-To get started with cleansing and validating your data with Unison, login to the dashboard to have access to Projects, Jobs and administrative interfaces such as logs, user administration, meta data updates and more.
+To get started with cleansing and validating your data with Unison from Melissa Data, login to the dashboard to have access to Projects, Jobs and administrative interfaces such as logs, user administration, meta data updates and more.
 Start a new project by clicking on the Projects link in the left navigation and select the New option.
 This begins the process by naming the project then specifying whether the project will be public or private.